 At night, the thermal baths sometimes host foam parties and other nightlife events, so plan your visit carefully depending on the atmosphere you’re looking for.

-Budapest travel is well-known for its crazy nightlife scene, and it’s easy to see why!
+Budapest is well-known for its crazy nightlife scene, and it’s easy to see why!
 With the trendy ruin bars, the hyped-up nightclubs, and the lively local pubs, the city truly comes alive at night.
 Budapest is home to a huge population of young people, so there’s always something going on after dark.

 Check out one of the ruin bars that we mentioned before, or go on the popular boat party, which is basically a pub crawl with an open bar on a boat.
 Enjoy a few drinks while cruising down the Danube at night and admiring the view of the monuments all lit up.
-Afterwards, the staff will escort you to other bars or clubs where you can continue the party.
+Afterward, the staff will escort you to other bars or clubs where you can continue the party.

 Young people from all over visit Budapest just to experience the unique nightlife, so definitely check it out while you’re there if that’s something you’re into.